drdplusinfo/tables/README.md

 [![License](https://poser.pugx.org/drd-plus/tables/license)](https://packagist.org/packages/drd-plus/tables)

 ### Warning about JumpsAndFallsTable
-JumpsAndFallsTable automatically lowers wounds from fall (or jump) by an armour, despite rules where DM should decide about portion of reduced damage by himself.
+JumpsAndFallsTable automatically lowers wounds from fall (or jump) by an armour protection, despite rules which DM should decide about portion of reduced damage by himself.

 Over sixty tables used for calculation and information in DrD+.